ADAVALE RESOURCES LIMITED AND ITS CONTROLLED ENTITIES

 (b) Board skills and diversity

-The Board considered the merits of developing a Board Skills Matrix but has not undertaken this process for the year ended 30 June 2018 due to its stage of operations and the strategic review process being undertaken to determine the future of the Company.
-The qualifications and expertise of each Board Member are outlined in the Directors Report contained within the Annual Report.
+The Board considered the merits of developing a Board Skills Matrix but has not undertaken this process for the year ended 30 June 2019 due to its stage of operations and the strategic review process being undertaken to determine the future of the Company.
+The qualifications and expertise of of Board Members are outlined in the Directors Report contained within each year’s respective Annual Report.

 (c) Director Appointments